weskor/in2event-assignment/README.md

 - It's a React application
 - There is an input which the user can use to live search for events
 - There is a list with results of events
+- The list contains the following fields: Name of event, promotor and location
+- Basic layout

 Bonus points for:
 - Debounce search input